Mistresses (British TV series): South Korean remake

 Studio Dragon and Chorokbaem Media announced a South Korean remake of the series, Mistress, set to air in April 2018.

 Japanese remake

 NHK has bought the remake rights to Mistresses from BBC.
 It is the first sale by BBC to the Japanese broadcaster.

 The 10-episode series is set to air from April 2019 in Drama 10 of NHK General TV.

 Turkish remake

 Fox has bought the remake rights to Mistresses from BBC Studios.
 It is the first sale by BBC to the Turkish broadcaster.

-Slovakian Adaptation
+Slovak adaptation

-TV Marizka bought remake rights for Slovakian remakes of series.
+TV Markíza bought remake rights for Slovak remakes of series.